Virginia Players to Watch Against Furman - First Round

 Top Virginia Players to Watch vs. Furman - First Round

-The Virginia Cavaliers (25-7) and the Furman Paladins (27-7) are scheduled to square off in the first round of the NCAA tournament on Thursday at Amway Center, with a start time of 12:40 PM ET.
-When these two teams hit the court, Reece Beekman and Jalen Slawson are two players to watch.
+When the Virginia Cavaliers (25-7) and Furman Paladins (27-7) face off in the first round of the NCAA tournament at Amway Center on Thursday at 12:40 PM ET, Reece Beekman and Jalen Slawson will be two of the top players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on truTV.